larskarbo/napchart/README.md

 #### animate.js

 Right now the animate module only does one function, `frameAnimator`.
 It makes the the indicators fade in when you click an element

+#### dom.js

+This module handles some of the dom handling.
+Some modules use the functions here, other use their own functions for dom handling.
+Ideally, all dom handling should be done here (?)

+#### feedback.js

+Handles the functionality of the feedback form.
+Handles DOM by itself